TissueMAPS/TissueMAPS/docs/introduction.rst

 The server backend is implemented in `Python <https://www.python.org/>`_ - a well-established general purpose language with powerful packages for scientific computing (`NumPy <http://www.numpy.org/>`_, `Pandas <http://pandas.pydata.org/>`_), image processing (`Mahotas <http://mahotas.readthedocs.io/en/latest/>`_, `OpenCV <http://docs.opencv.org/3.1.0/d6/d00/tutorial_py_root.html>`_) and machine learning (`Scikit-Learn <http://scikit-learn.org/stable/>`_, `Theano <http://deeplearning.net/software/theano/>`_, `PySpark <http://spark.apache.org/docs/0.9.0/python-programming-guide.html>`_).
 It is widely used in the scientific community and easy to learn for Biologists.

 The `TmServer <https://github.com/TissueMAPS/TmServer>`_ repository holds the server application for handling client requests.
-The actual processing is delegated to either `TmLibrary <https://github.com/TissueMAPS/TmLibrary>`_ or `TmToolbox <https://github.com/TissueMAPS/TmToolbox>`_, which provide interfaces for distributed image processing workflows and interactive data analysis tools, respectively.
+The actual processing is delegated to `TmLibrary <https://github.com/TissueMAPS/TmLibrary>`_, which provide interfaces for distributed image processing workflows and interactive data analysis tools, respectively.

 `TissueMAPS` represents a compromise between abstraction and performance, emphasizing usability and rapid development, while enabling efficient processing of big datasets.
 It uses a modular object-oriented design to facilitate extension and customization.
 The server-client model enforces a strict separation of graphical user interface (GUI) handling and actual processing, resulting in more resource-optimized code for headless execution in a distributed environment.